Polyfrost/OneConfig/SECURITY.md

 # Security Policy

+Please be sure to read our [official security disclosure](https://polyfrost.org/legal/security), as the following inline docs will be removed soon.

 ## Supported Versions

 The only supported version is the latest from the master and develop branch.
 All other versions will NOT be supported.

 ## Reporting a Vulnerability

 **Do not submit an issue or pull request**: this might reveal the vulnerability.